PITX2: Clinical significance

 In Congenital Heart Disease, heterozygous mutations in Pitx2 have been involved in the development of Tetralogy of Fallot, ventricular septal defects, atrial septal defects, transposition of great arteries, and endocardial cushion defect (ECD).
 The mutations of the Pitx2 gene are created through alternative splicing.
 The isoform of Pitx2 important for cardiogenesis is Pitx2c.
 The lack of expression of this particular isoform correlates with these congenital defects.
 Pitx2 mutations significantly reduce transcriptional activity of Pitx2 and synergistic activation between Pitx2 and NKX2(also important for development of the heart).
 The large phenotypic spectrum due to the mutation of Pitx2 may be attributed to a variety of factors including: different genetic backgrounds, epigenetic modifiers and delayed/complete penetrance.
-It is important to note that the mutation of Pitx2 is not defined as the cause of these congenital heart defects, but currently perceived as a risk factor for their development.
+The mutation of Pitx2 is not defined as the cause of these congenital heart defects, but currently perceived as a risk factor for their development.

 Studies have also shown that Pitx2 displays an oncogenic role that is correlated with patients that have lung adenocarcinoma (LUAD).
 Pitx2 was overexpressed in LUAD when compared with neighboring normal tissues and is reported to increase clinical stages of the carcinoma and decrease survival.
 Patients with LUAD that presented with higher levels of Pitx2 had a lower overall survival rate compared to those with lower levels of Pitx2.
 The Pitx2 gene plays a role in lung adenocarcinoma that is dependent on activating the Wnt/β-catenin signaling pathway.
 When analyzing experimental findings from this Wnt/β-catenin signaling pathway, a TCGA dataset showed that Pitx2 had a positive correlation with WNT3A.
 These results propose that Pixt2 is directly bound to the WNT3A promoter region which will enhance WNT3A's transcription.
-This transcriptional regulation of WNT3A has been reported to encourage migration and the infiltration process of LUAD which can worsen a LUAD patients’ prognosis.
+This transcriptional regulation of WNT3A has been reported to encourage migration and the infiltration process of LUAD which can worsen a LUAD patients' prognosis.
 Experimental knockdown of Pixt2 repressed tumor growth of LUAD; this supports the claim that Pixt2 is associated with the tumorigenesis of cancers, specifically in lung adenocarcinoma.
 These results suggest that Pitx2 may have a potential to serve as a biomarker for patients that present with LUAD.